 2 15-ounce cans pinto beans, drained, rinsed and drained

-8 ounces Cabot Sharp Cheddar cheese, grated (about 2 cups)
+8 ounces Cabot Sharp Cheddar, grated (about 2 cups)

-2 15.25-ounce cans whole kernel corn, drained, OR 2 cups frozen corn, thawed
+2 cups fresh corn or 15.25-ounce cans whole kernel corn, drained, or 2 cups frozen corn, thawed

 **This versatile dish can be a starting point for any cook's creativity.
 We've made it in the fall with a combination of red, green and yellow tomatoes.
 When fresh herbs aren't available, use one tablespoon of the same dried herbs or a seasoning blend, such as Herbs de Provence.
 A sprinkle of garlic powder is another tasteful addition.